avitalchissick/infra-automation/README.md

 scripts folder - holds Bash scripts. setup_service.sh - script for setting up a service.

-src folder - holds pythong code files. main.py is the main execution file.
+src folder - holds python code files. main.py is the main execution file.
 Running it will prompt the user for machines configuration.
 Machines configuration will be saved to configs\instance.json.